What we'll be doing

 All travelers must comply with international travel restrictions and with the operational requirements mandated by Project Canaan.

-The trip cost will include the ground costs and the airline ticket cost if you are booking your ticket through Heart for Africa (Canada).
+The trip cost will include the ground costs of $2,400 USD per person, travel insurance for all trip participants and the airline ticket cost if you are booking your ticket through Heart for Africa (Canada).
 Please contact our Trip Coordinator, for costs, here.

-*Please note: The cost with airfare is based on our blocked seating rate with the airlines.
-If we do not have more than ten people sign up with airfare by March 27, 2023 we cannot keep our block and we will need to book individual tickets.
+*Please note: The cost with airfare is based on our 30 seat (blocked seating) rate with the airlines.
+Volunteers must register with air and meet the $1,500 funding deadline by the determined date (March 15, 2024) in order to get the blocked seating rate.
+For registrations after this date, we will book individual tickets at the regular published fare at the time.
+If we do not have more than ten people sign up with airfare by the date determined we cannot keep our block and we will need to book individual tickets.
 The total trip cost may change according to airline rates at the time.

-If you are self-booking your airfare (not booking through Heart for Africa (Canada)), you will need to coordinate your arrival and departure in South Africa with us in order to join the rest of the team.
+If you are self-booking your airfare, choosing not to book through Heart for Africa (Canada), you will need to coordinate your arrival and departure in South Africa with us in order to join the rest of the team.
 Please contact our Trip Coordinator, with your travel arrangements.

 Please include in the “I’m traveling with:” field on the registration form any notes for Heart for Africa (Canada).

 The ground costs of the trips include lodging, meals, supplies, ground transportation, administrative fees and airfare (if you have elected for Heart for Africa to arrange the air portion of your trip).
 Due to cost and exchange rate adjustments, any remaining funds will go toward general support of the mission.

 *Please note that Canada Revenue Agency (CRA) does not permit issuance of official tax receipts for payments made toward service trips.